wp-plugins/pagerank-tools/Readme.txt

 PageRank is a trademark of Google, Inc.

+<a hre="https://themekraft.com/plugin/pagerank-tools-pro/">Get the professional Version of Pagerank Tools &gt;</a>

 == Installation ==
 1. Upload 'Pagerank tools' to the '/wp-content/plugins/' directory<br>
 2. Activate 'Pagerank tools' on plugin page.